 Cataracts - what to ask your doctor

-You are having a procedure to remove a cataract, a cloudy area in the lens of your eye.
-This should help improve your vision.
+You are having a procedure to remove a cataract.
+A cataract occurs when the lens of the eye becomes cloudy and starts to block vision.
+Removing the cataract can help improve your vision.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your eye (or eyes, if you need to have two cataracts removed).
+Below are some questions you may want to ask your doctor or nurse to help you take care of your eye after surgery.

 What to ask your doctor about cataracts; Lens implants - what to ask your doctor